Chpt 12. Chamomile

 "This Absolute has followers beyond just the goblins.
 It seems she is the leader of a burgeoning cult that includes all sorts.
 The goblins have incorporated other races into their ranks.
 The two remaining leaders are a hob goblin and a drow of all things, and it's no mere male.
 She is a Baenre, if I recall correctly, that's one of the noble houses.
 The daughter of a noble house leaving the Underdark just to lead a goblin hoard is unconscionable, and alarming.
 When I spoke to her, she seemed like a true zealot."
 I get a flash of pulling Minthara into my heat, the pressure of her hands as she catches herself on my shoulders.
 My train of thought is staggered, but I'm able to swiftly bring my focus back to Bex.
 "This goes a lot deeper than we could have possibly known."
 I allow my mind to wander back to The Nightwarden and our tussle for dominion.
 I find myself fighting back another vague smile.

 Bex goes silent for a moment and places her hands on the parapet, looking out over the land beyond the grove.
 The morning light makes the lush foliage seem greener.
-The smoldering rubble of the crash can still be seen in the distance, and if the wind blows in the right direction, we get the occasional whiff of charred chitin from the wreckage.
-The land beyond the gate seems lush and oblivious to the treachery of illithid invasions and grove politics.
+The Chionthar flows past blessedly ignorant of illithid invasions and grove politics.
 "If you clear out the goblin camp, won't they just send new leaders?"

 I lean down next to her, resting my elbows on the structure, "Not necessarily.
 The goblins are zealots but not to the same degree as their leaders.
 Their loyalty only goes so far, and I think they'll grow restless long before the power vacuum can be filled.
 Even still, I've found another potential solution for you while we plot out what we're going to do about the remaining leaders.
 It will at least buy us time."
 Pick her up, throw her off the top of the gate.
 Watch her break and crumble as her body hits the ground.
-I feel the faintest crackle at the base of my spine, but as quickly as it comes, it's gone again.
-It seems I am learning to gain control of myself, and my tail sways to soothe the crackling sensation in my lower back.
+I feel the faintest crackle at the base of my spine, but as quickly as it comes, it's gone.
+It seems I am learning to gain control of myself, and my tail sways to soothe me.

-Bex's eyes shine up at me, reluctantly hopeful, "A backup plan?"
+Bex's eyes shine at my words, reluctantly hopeful, "A backup plan?"

 She's direct with me, in her way, "What is it?
 Tell me what you need me to do."